Galactic seismology: joint evolution of impact-triggered stellar and gaseous disc corrugations: A minimalist Galaxy model with gas

 Given the similarity between the simulation with cooling/heating and the isothermal condition, and also because the former is significantly more expensive to run, we choose to investigate the corrugations in stars and gas with our isothermal simulations.

-In addition to neglecting any cooling/heating processes, we neglect the presence of a hot halo around the Galaxy \citep[e.g.][]{mil13a}.
-We also neglect galactic processes such as star formation or stellar feedback of any kind, or the presence of magnetic fields.
+In addition to neglecting any cooling/heating processes, we ignore the presence of a hot halo around the Galaxy \citep[e.g.][]{mil13a}, or the presence of magnetic fields \citep[e.g.][]{jan12a}.
+We also neglect galactic processes such as star formation or stellar feedback of any kind.
 Our aim is to construct the simplest possible model to isolate the dynamical effect of the interaction from other, potentially obfuscating processes.
 More realistic simulations incorporating the physics we have neglected will be explored in future studies.

 The total simulation time is about 2 Gyr for both the isolated hybrid model and the interaction hybrid model.
 At runtime, the AMR grid is maximally refined up to level 14, implying a limiting spatial resolution of \mbox{600~kpc / $2^{14} \approx 36$ pc}.
 As a result, the vertical structure of the gas disc is barely resolved at $R \lesssim 4$~kpc.